blockchain-lab/shared_vision_towards_programmable_economy/trustchain-vision.md

 Authors: try get RvIG, KvK, Kadaster on board first.
 Then BC3 figurehead, DNB, even StartupDelta?

 _abstract_
-_We outline a trust-based blockchain architecture, present implementation results, and show the possible usage, for instance, land ownership transfer.
+_We outline a trust-based blockchain architecture, present partial implementation results, and show the possible usage, for instance, land ownership transfer.
+The scope of our proposal is broad, it should be usable across sectors and possibly replace paper-based procedures.
 In August 2007 we launched a primitive fully distributed ledger.
 Based our ledger deployment experience of the past decade we present a global architecture of a third generation blockchain fabric.
-This technology stack covers the complete range from low-level hardware with our Physical unclonable function prototypes towars our blockchain-regulated decentral marketplace. _
+This technology stack covers the complete range from low-level hardware with our Physical unclonable function prototypes towars our blockchain-regulated decentral marketplace._

 -introduction
  * current 2nd generation stuff (bitcoin,ethereum)
  * next generation vision: scalability and distributed database paradigm

- architectural outline for BC3 vision
+ architectural outline for BC3 vision.
+ Existing proposals for Bitcoin and Ethereum aim to build an entire socio-economic ecosystem from cratch.
+So far they failed.

 -future blockchain scenarios
  *ICO crash and ecosystem failure
  *chronic darknet and tax evasion currency
  *fancy Edifact,XML,json replacement
- *underhyped: new paradigm for identity and global trust -Current and future distributed database models
+ *underhyped: new paradigm for identity and global trust

+ The National Bank stated that if the blockchain is the answer what is the questions.

+-Current and future distributed database models
  * cybercurrency versus blockchain database (.js)
  * yet another distributed database model (Hierarchical, relational,